 “The consequences of this breakthrough are hard to overstate.”

-Until the mid-twentieth century, most of Africa was ruled under a colonial system meant to exploit the people and the resources for European benefit.
-However, they were rushed into development according to European standards rather than homegrown ones.
+Until the mid-twentieth century, most of Africa was ruled under a colonial system meant to exploit the people and their natural resources for European benefit.
+Africans, in addition, were rushed into development according to European standards rather than homegrown ones.

 The legacy of rapid development, distrust and corruption left behind an economic system failing to recover in the 21st century.

 The land was cut into countries according to European treaties and agreements, rather than by traditional and tribal land divisions.
-This situation worsened upon the handover of colonial power to so-called “democracies,” where power often shifted to the ethnic groups that former colonizers favoured.
+This situation worsened upon the handover of colonial power to so-called “democracies.”
+Power often shifted to the ethnic groups that former colonizers favoured.

-Corruption multiplied in the form of bribes, political persecution, rigged elections and a massive wealth gap—all of which still affect the wealth distribution and investment potentials of many developing countries.
+Corruption multiplied in the form of bribes, political persecution, rigged elections, and a massive wealth gap.
+All of this still affects the wealth distribution and investment potentials of many developing countries.

 While 63 percent of the subjects opened an account, only 18 percent of them used the accounts.
 This was likely due to three factors: a lack of trust in banks, unreliable service and prohibitive withdrawal fees.